livewire/docs/source/docs/security.blade.md

 # Security

-## Filtering middlewares
+## Filtering Middleware

-Handling livewire requests should be similar to handling regular requests via controllers, but in case you need to exclude one or many middlewares from being executed on a livewire request then you can define a filter callback to tell livewire what middlewares should be excluded.
-The filter callback will be executed on each of the defined middlewares and only the ones when `true` is returned will be executed on a livewire request.
+By default, Livewire request inherit the middleware of the page the component was loaded on.
+If there is middleware you'd like to exclude from subsequent Livewire requests, you can use the `filterMiddleware()` method like so:

-In the following example we want to exclude the `LogAdminAreaAccessMiddleware` from being executed on livewire requests.
+In the following example, we are excluding `LogAdminAreaAccessMiddleware` from being executed on livewire requests.
 @codeComponent([
     'viewName' => 'app/Providers/AppServiceProvider.php',
     'className' => 'App\Providers\AppServiceProvider',